The hearts of the people

 In the late 1800s, Edvard Munch created one of the most famous pieces of art.
 The painting, which features a person with hands by his cheeks, mouth open wide, and a look of horror on his face, is known as “The Scream.”
 The painting, also known as “The Shriek” or “The Cry,” presents a tumultuous orange sky with tranquil-looking passersby.

 What this painting conveys visually, Jewish sages taught verbally.
 Most notably, Rabbi Nachman of Breslov, a prominent rabbi in the 18th century whose teachings are still extremely popular today, taught about the power of crying out to God – even in silence.
-One can scream to God in a “still small voice” (1 Kings 19:12 KJV) and yet the sound reverberates around the world and resonates in heaven.
+One can scream to God in a “gentle whisper" (1 Kings 19:12) and yet the sound reverberates around the world and resonates in heaven.

 This is the power of the silent scream.
 It is not all that different than an actual cry to God.
 Remember, that it’s only when the Israelites enslaved in Egypt cried out to God, that God’s plan for salvation went into action: “The Israelites groaned in their slavery and cried out, and their cry for help because of their slavery went up to God.
 God heard their groaning and he remembered his covenant . . .”
 (Exodus 2: 23-24).
 In much the same way, we can cry to God with our hearts and awaken His great power in our lives.